Cash, check, or money order can be put through the slot on Dr. Beattie's office door into the lock box.

 A letter in band (often called a letterman award or varsity letter) is a recognition given to students who demonstrate commitment, excellence, and contribution to the band program.
 It typically comes in the form of a large fabric letter (D for Davidson) that can be sewn onto a letterman jacket.
 It’s a way schools honor student achievement in extracurricular activities like athletics, band, or academics.
 Once you've earned the letter and continue to accrue points, you'll then receive a bar, which is a metal pin to put on your letterman jacket.

-To receive the award at the spring banquet, students need to read this LETTER AND BAR FORM, do the math required, and tell Dr. Beattie via Remind101, email or verbally in the 2 weeks leading up to the spring banquet.
+To receive the award at the spring banquet, students need to read this Letter and Bar Form, do the math required, and notify Dr. Beattie via a message in the MCPSS app, email, or verbally in the 2 weeks leading up to the spring banquet.

 Marching Band